Click the image for more info on the Sunnyside Rural Trust Trail.

 We have a select range of perennial plants available at our Hemel Food Garden plant nursery.
 Open Monday to Saturday, 10 until 3pm.
 Hemel Food Garden – Sunnyside Rural Trust

-Many of the plants are drought-tolerant and have been grown in the UK from seed, cuttings or mini plugs by Sunnyside Rural Trust charity and social enterprise offering training and work experience for vulnerable people with learning disabilities.
+Many of the plants are drought-tolerant and have been grown in the UK from seed, cuttings or mini plugs by Sunnyside Rural Trust, a charity and social enterprise offering training and work experience for vulnerable people with learning disabilities.

 ‘In flower’ plants are displayed next to our Sunnyside Up Farm shop & Café.